-5. The Delegation of Cuba indicated that the economic, political and media blockade imposed by the United States is a mass, flagrant and systematic violation of human rights which causes damages, scarcities and hardships, but has not managed to hinder the provision of equal opportunities, the equitable distribution of wealth or the realization of social justice.
+5. The delegation of Cuba indicated that the economic, political and media blockade imposed by the United States of America was a mass, flagrant and systematic violation of human rights which caused damages, scarcities and hardships, but had not managed to hinder the provision of equal opportunities, the equitable distribution of wealth or the realization of social justice.

-6. The relentless attempts by the United States to impose a "change of regime" on the Cuban people is a serious violation of its right to self-determination, which has failed to prevent the active, democratic and direct participation of its citizens in the construction of its constitutional order, the decisions adopted by its government or the election of its authorities.
+6. The relentless attempts by the United States to impose a "change of regime" on the Cuban people was a serious violation of its right to self-determination, which had failed to prevent the active, democratic and direct participation of its citizens in the construction of its constitutional order, in the decisions adopted by its Government and in the election of its authorities.

-7. Cuba is a State where there has not been a single extrajudicial execution; where there are no tortured or disappeared personsas the fundamental basis of our democracy and upheld our efforts to achieve a sustainable development with social justice.
+7. Cuba was a State where there had not been a single extrajudicial execution, and where there were no tortured or disappeared persons.

-8. This report is the result of a broad and participatory process of consultations which involved several governmental institutions, the Parliament, several civil society organizations and other relevant institutions.
+8. The national report was the result of a broad and participatory process of consultations which had involved several governmental institutions, the Parliament, several civil society organizations and other relevant institutions.

-9. Significant economic and social changes have taken place since Cuba's first presentation before this mechanism back in 2009.
-We have moved forward in the process of institutional development; we have continued to improve citizens' participation and control
+9. Significant economic and social changes had taken place since the first presentation by Cuba before the UPR mechanism in 2009.
+The country had moved forward in the process of institutional development; Cuba had continued to improve citizens' participation and control as the fundamental basis of its democracy and had upheld efforts to achieve sustainable development with social justice.

-10. Cuba remains committed to its irrevocable determination to move forward with its socialist, autochthonous, original, democratic and openly participatory development.
+10. Cuba remained committed to its unshakeable determination to move forward with its socialist, autochthonous, original, democratic and openly participatory development.

-11. We have not come here to present a completed work.
-Neither do we accept the existence of a unique or universal democracy model, much less the imposition of the political system of the western industrialized countries.
+11. Cuba had not come to the session to declare that its work had been completed.
+Neither did Cuba accept the existence of a unique or universal democracy model, much less the imposition of the political system of the western industrialized countries.

-12. One of the most transcendental developments occurred since the last session was the adoption by the National People's Power Assembly of the Guidelines for the Economic and Social Policy of Cuba, which are a set of essential decisions aimed at the updating of the Cuban economic and social model as well as a government program.
+12. One of the most transcendental developments that had occurred since the previous session was the adoption by the National Assembly of People's Power of the Guidelines for the Economic and Social Policy of Cuba, which were a set of essential decisions aimed at the updating of the Cuban economic and social model as well as the programme of the Government.

-13. The system for the legal protection of human rights in Cuba is not confined to a description in the Constitution.
-Human rights are duly developed and guaranteed in other substantive and procedural provisions in force, in accordance with the rights enshrined in the Universal Declaration and all other international human rights instruments.
+13. The system for the legal protection of human rights in Cuba was not confined to a description in the Constitution.
+Human rights were duly developed and guaranteed in other substantive and procedural provisions in force, in accordance with the rights enshrined in the Universal Declaration of Human Rights and all other international human rights instruments.

-14. The right to free universal education and health is guaranteed to everyone.
-The rights to life, liberty and security of persons are based on the principle of respect for human dignity and are the fundamental pillars in all the actions undertaken by the Cuban authorities and the functioning of the entire society.
+14. The right to free universal education and health was guaranteed to everyone.
+The rights to life, liberty and security of persons were based on the principle of respect for human dignity and were the fundamental pillars in all the actions taken by the Cuban authorities and the functioning of the entire society.

-15. Five Cuban anti-terrorists who are suffering an unjust and prolonged incarceration in the United States are devoid of every protection.
-Their legal defense was hindered and they were subject to cruel, inhumane and degrading treatments and several of them have not been allowed to be visited by their relatives.
+15. Five Cuban anti-terrorists who were suffering an unjust and prolonged incarceration in the United States were deprived of every protection.
+Their legal defence had been hindered, they had been subject to cruel, inhumane and degrading treatment and several of them had not been allowed visits from their relatives.

-16. Cuba recognizes respects and guarantees religious liberty without any discrimination whatsoever.
-All citizens' rights to freedoms of opinion, expression, information and press are recognized.
+16. Cuba recognized, respected and guaranteed religious liberty without any discrimination whatsoever.
+All citizens' rights to freedoms of opinion, expression, information and press were recognized.

-17. Democratization of Internet is urgently needed as well as the transfer of resources and suitable technologies for social communication.
+17. The democratization of the Internet was urgently needed, as was the transfer of resources and suitable technologies for social communication.